apache/mxnet-site/versions/0.12.1/_sources/tutorials/gluon/hybrid.md.txt

 Hybrid execution can be activated by simply calling `.hybridize()` on the top level layer.
 The first forward call after activation will try to build a computation graph from `hybrid_forward` and cache it.
-On subsequent forward calls the cached graph instead of `hybrid_forward` will be invoked:
+On subsequent forward calls the cached graph, instead of `hybrid_forward`, will be invoked:

 ```python
 net.hybridize()